-Inspection Statistics No. Number of bridges where principal inspections are untaken 0 0 Number of principal inspections scheduled to be undertaken Number of principal inspections undertaken on time 0 The frequency of principal inspections where undertaken (in 0 years) Number of general inspections scheduled to be undertaken 189 189 Number of general inspections undertaken on time The frequency of general inspections (in years) 2
+Inspection Statistics No. Number of bridges where principal inspections are untaken Number of principal inspections scheduled to be undertaken Number of principal inspections undertaken on time 0 The frequency of principal inspections where undertaken (in years) 0 Number of general inspections scheduled to be undertaken Number of general inspections undertaken on time The frequency of general inspections (in years) 2

-- Structures are fully inspected through General Inspections in compliance with Section C.5. clauses of Well-managed Road Infrastructure - A Code of Practice. - General Inspections are carried out by ELC's full time Structures Inspector.

-Principal Inspections are undertaken when the need has been identified by a General Inspection.
+- Structures are fully inspected through General Inspections in compliance with Section C.5. clauses of Well-managed Road Infrastructure - A Code of Practice. - General Inspections are carried out by ELC's full time Structures Inspector. - Principal Inspections are undertaken when the need has been identified by a General Inspection.

-Assessment Statist ics No. • Bridges th Structural Condition Number of council owned / maintained bridges that failed 9 were assessed a Number of council owned y maintained bidges that railed 9 European standard assessment (prior to restriction?
-Number of privately owned bridges within council's road network that failed European standard assessment 2 rovisionally Sub standard Structures accordance with DMRB CS 4 ıral C Number of council owned / maintained bridges subject to 8 monitoring / special inspection regimes 8 and therefore are subject to Monitoring Regime.
-Structu • Strengthening ; measures ar subject to Capita S Weight Restrictions No. Number of council owned / maintained weight restricted 0 htion eig ict acceptance weight restriction) Weight Restrictions Number of council owned / maintained height / width restricted 1 bridges P .(2010/20 Day 1 2 Ref Description 2019/20 Result Comments PI300 / (31.1.01) % of Principal Inspections carri 0.00% See above PI301 / (31.1.02) % of General Inspections carried out on time 100% PI302 / (32.1.01) Bridge Stock Condition Indicate = 85.73 IS PI303 / (32.1.02) Bridge Stock Condition Indicator - critical BSCIcrit 86.13 Performance Indicators PI306 / (36.1.01) Annual budget allocated as a % of cost of identified wo (from AMP) lnd PI307 / (36.2.01) % of allocated budget spent pe er annum e lan Gross Replacement Cost £133,927,846 form Depreciated Replacement Cost £128, 344, 787 Per Annualised Depr £737,791 Key Issues The WDM Structures Asset Management System (SMS) has been purchased to enable the structures asset to be managed in accordance with the East Lothian Council strategy.
-The SMS provides an audit trail to support all decisions.
-The Structures Team are still building the skills to enable them to get the most out of the system.
-Current Strategies road structu are available on repairing ne maintenance strategy is res are maintained in a safe for use.
-The majority of th the worst defects as identi of the two yearly General Ir ent av w n - represents the by which the asset one year if there i
+Assessment Statist irs No. • J nat failed the ion Number of council owned / maintained bridges that assessment (prior to restriction? were assessed as Provisionally Subondit Number of privately y owned bridges within council's European standard assessment standard accordance v Structures in with DMRB CS 470 ra C owned / maintained bridges subj l inspection regimes ect to 8 and therefor e are subject to a Structural Condition • Monitoring R Strengthening undertaken Budget alloca g measures are subject to Capita S Weight Restrictions \$ No. 1 weigiit striction Number of council owned / maintained weight restraceptance weight restriction) Weignt Restrictions Number of council of bridges owned / maintained height / wid th restricted 1 Ref Description 2019/20 Result Comments PI300 / (31.1.01) % of Principal Inspections carr ied out on time 0.00% See above Performance Indicators PI301 / (31.1.02) % of General Inspections carri ed out on time 70% ELC had a change in personnel and consequently didn't meet our GI target for the year. = PI302 / (32.1.01) Bridge Stock Condition Indicat or - average BSCl {av} 81.13 Se PI303 / (32.1.02) Bridge Stock Condition Indicat or - critical BSCI {crit} 81.66 rman PI306 / (36.1.01) Annual budget allocated as a % of cost of identified work (from AMP) arfo PI307 / (36.2.01) % of allocated budget spent p er annum ď Gross Replacem ent Cost £137,945,681 Depreciated Rep placement Cost £132,195,131 Annualised Depr reciation Charge £759.924 Key Issues structures a Structures Asset Managem asset to be managed in acc a audit trail to support all d m to get the most out of th ordance with the Elecisions.
+The Stru East Lo othian Council s trategy.
+The SMS Current Strategies road struct are availabl on repairin the maintenance strategy ures are maintained in a sa le for use.
+The majority of g the worst defects as iden of the two-yearly General afe condition and the budget is spendified by the t a w as £760K which verage amount by which the asset one year if there is